What Depletes Your Energy?By Dr. Margaret Paul

 What You Put into Your Body

 The food you put into your body can either energize you or deplete you.
 Sugar and refined carbohydrates will ultimately deplete you, even though they may feel good in the moment.
 Foods with chemicals - preservatives, colorings, flavor enhansers, pesticides - deplete energy because they put stress on the body's systems.
 In addition, it is important to understand what your particular body needs to function with optimal energy.
-A good book about this is The Metobolic Typing Diet, by William Wolcott.
 If you are a person who needs lots of protein, then eating too many carbs will cause you to feel lethargic.
-On the other hand, you might be a person who needs a little protein and more carbs, or you might need a balanced combination.
+On the other hand, you might be a person who needs a little protein and carb and more good fats, or you might need a balanced combination.
 It is important to discover what your particular body needs for health and energy.
-Some people do well on Atkins, while others do well on Pritikin.
-Some people can be vegetarians and other can not.
+Some people can be vegans or vegetarians and other do well on a Paleo plan or a ketogenic diet.
 Some people can eat a raw food diet and others can't.
-If you try to fit yourself into a particular way of eating without considering what your body really needs, you might find yourself with a lack of energy, health, and well-being.
+If you try to fit yourself into a particular way of eating without considering what your body really needs, you might find yourself with a lack of energy, health and well-being.

 Additionally, substances such as nicotine, caffeine, alcohol, as well as recreational and prescription drugs can have the opposite effect of what you hope.
 A cigarette may calm you for the moment but as soon as your body craves it again, you go into a state of agitation.
 Caffeine gives you a momentary high and then you can crash from the adrenal glands being overworked.
 Alcohol and drugs may calm you for the moment but have the opposite effect over time.
 Even anti-anxiety drugs may have the opposite effect in some people.
 Any of these may be depleting your energy and robbing you of health and well-being.